What is Petroleum Coke?

 Petroleum coke comprises 90% elemental carbon and 3% to 6% elemental sulfur, with the balance being hydrogen, oxygen, and nitrogen.
 Metals and chemical substances are also present in trace levels.
 While tiny quantities of hazardous compounds have been detected in petroleum coke, research on rats has revealed that the meaning has low toxicity and no indication of carcinogenicity.

 Also Read: History of the Petroleum, Oil and Gas

 The storage and burning of petcoke raise environmental problems.
 As petcoke process, by-products build, posing a waste management problem.
 The high silt content of petcoke (21.2%) raises the possibility of fugitive dust blowing away from petcoke mounds in solid winds.
 In the United States, an estimated 100 tons of petcoke fugitive dust, comprising PM10 and PM2.5, discharge into the sky each year.
 In Chicago, Detroit, and Green Bay, waste management and the discharge of fugitive dust are particularly problematic.

 Petcoke has externalities that have the potential to harm the environment.
-By weight, petcoke contains 90% elemental carbon, which is transformed to CO2 during burning.
+By weight, petcoke contains 90% elemental carbon, which is transform to CO2 during burning.
 Petcoke use results in sulfur emissions and the possibility of water contamination from nickel and vanadium runoff during refining and storage.